Contextual Active Model Selection: Proofs for the Stochastic Setting

 \subsection{Proof of \thmref{thm:stochastic-query-complexity}}

-In this section, we analyze the query complexity of \algname in the stochastic setting.
+In this section, we analyze the query complexity of \algname in the stochastic setting, where we take a similar approach as proposed by \citet{karimi2021online} for the context-free model selection problem.
 Our main idea is to derive from query indicator $\QueryIndicator_t$ and query probability $\queryProb_t$.
 We first used \lemref{lem:query_complexity} to bound the expected number of queries $\sum_{t=1}^T\QueryIndicator_t$ by the sum of query probability as $\sum_{t=1}^T\delta_0^t+\sum_{t=1}^T\entropyF\paren{\pdB_t,\ModelsDistB_t}$.
 Then we used \lemref{lem:eta_query_ub} to bound the first item (which corresponds to the lower bound of query probability over $T$ rounds) and applied \lemref{lem:entrophy_query_ub} to bound the second term (which characterizes the model disagreement).
 Finally, we combined the upper bounds on the two parts to reach the desired result.

 \begin{lemma} The query complexity of \algoref{alg:CAMS} is upper bounded by

 \end{lemma} \begin{proof} Now we have model disagreement defined in \eqnref{eq:instance-info}, the query probability defined in \eqnref{eq:query-probability}, and the query indicator $\QueryIndicator$.
 Let us assume, at each round, we have query probability $\queryProb_t > 0$, which indicates we will not process the instance that all the models' prediction are the same.